Guides

 |---|---|---|

-Run a compact launch route.
-First confirm the platform build and store page.
+Run a compact current-build route.
+First open the current build checklist and confirm the platform build and store page.
 Second, start a solo save and complete only enough tutorial work to place tools, storage, and starter power.
 Third, save, quit, reload, and confirm that placed objects and inventory survive.
 Fourth, test a co-op join, shared build action, storage deposit, and reload.
 Fifth, branch into energy, airship, crafting, resources, or co-op based on the first system that blocks progress.

 Decision Table